Mobile Legends: Bang Bang Mid Season Cup: 2023

-MPL Indonesia Season 11 champions and MSC 2019 champions ONIC Esports returns to the MSC Grand Finals for the first time since 2019 after sweeping MPL Philippines Season 11 champions ECHO Philippines in the Semifinals.
-MPL Philippines Season 11 runner-up and MSC 2021 runner-up Blacklist International returns to the MSC Grand Finals for the first time since 2021 after they won 3-1 against home-town team BURN x Flash in the Semifinals.
-ONIC Esports would bring the MSC title back to Indonesia—and an international title by technicality—for the first time in four years after winning against Blacklist International 4-2.
+MPL Indonesia Season 11 champions and MSC 2019 champions ONIC Esports returned to the MSC Grand Finals for the first time since 2019 after sweeping MPL Philippines Season 11 champions ECHO Philippines in the semifinals.
+MPL Philippines Season 11 runner-up and MSC 2021 runner-up Blacklist International returned to the MSC Grand Finals for the first time since 2021 after they won 3-1 against home-town team BURN x Flash in the semifinals.
+ONIC Esports brought the MSC title back to Indonesia—and an international title by technicality—for the first time in four years after winning against Blacklist International 4-2.
 Nicky "Kiboy" Fernando was named Finals MVP.

-As the Mid-Season Cup (2024-present)
+As the Mid Season Cup (2024-present)

 2024

-The first iteration of the rebranded "Mid-Season Cup" was held from 28 June to the 14 July 2024 in Boulevard City, Saudi Arabia.
-The Mid-Season Cup was held for the first time outside of Southeast Asia and for the first time in MENA after MSC was put as one of the main tournaments for Mobile Legends: Bang Bang in the inaugurated global esports tournament, the Esports World Cup.
+The first iteration of the rebranded Mid Season Cup was held from 28 June to 14 July 2024 in Boulevard City, Saudi Arabia.
+The cup was held for the first time outside of Southeast Asia, and for the first time in MENA, after MSC was put as one of the main tournaments for Mobile Legends: Bang Bang in the inaugurated global esports tournament, the Esports World Cup.
 MSC 2024 inaugurated the participation of six new regions: Latin America (LATAM), China, Mekong (primarily Vietnam), Eastern Europe and Central Asia (EECA), South Asia (primarily Nepal), and Mongolia.
 MSC 2024 adopted the Wild Card stage for the first time in tournament history after it was previously used during the MLBB M5 World Championships.
-Alluding to the group stage format of MSC 2023, the top two teams from four groups would advance to the knockout stage with MSC 2024 adopting the single-elimination knockout bracket.
+Alluding to the group stage format of MSC 2023, the top two teams from four groups would advance to the knockout stage, with MSC 2024 adopting the single-elimination knockout bracket.